Banksia

-Banksia is a genus of around 170 species in the plant family Proteaceae.
-These Australian wildflowers and popular garden plants are easily recognised by their characteristic flower spikes, and fruiting "cones" and heads.
+Banksia is a genus of around 170 species of flowering plants in the family Proteaceae.
+These Australian wildflowers and popular garden plants are easily recognised by their characteristic flower spikes, and woody fruiting "cones" and heads.
 Banksias range in size from prostrate woody shrubs to trees up to 30 metres (100 ft) tall.
 They are found in a wide variety of landscapes: sclerophyll forest, (occasionally) rainforest, shrubland, and some more arid landscapes, though not in Australia's deserts.

 Heavy producers of nectar, banksias are a vital part of the food chain in the Australian bush.
 They are an important food source for nectarivorous animals, including birds, bats, rats, possums, stingless bees and a host of invertebrates.
 Further, they are of economic importance to Australia's nursery and cut flower industries.
 However, these plants are threatened by a number of processes including land clearing, frequent burning and disease, and a number of species are rare and endangered.